f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 This set of SNMP traps will relate to the health of the LCD subsystem on the VELOS chassis.
 You may notice lcd-fault traps as the firmware on the LCD is updated as part of an upgrade as seen below.
 These should be temporary states and eventually the system will generate an **LCD Health is OK** trap.
 If the system continues to show an LCD fault, a support case should be opened to determine if there is a legitimate hardware issue.

+The output below is from an rSeries unit:

 .. code-block:: bash

     syscon-1-active# file show log/confd/snmp.log | include lcd-fault | more

-    Below is from an rSeries unit:

     <INFO> 15-Feb-2023::15:55:35.572 appliance-1 confd[126]: snmp snmpv2-trap reqid=1413418268 10.255.0.144:161 (TimeTicks sysUpTime=294)(OBJECT IDENTIFIER snmpTrapOID=lcd-fault)(OCTET STRING alertSource=lcd)(INTEGER alertEffect=0)(INTEGER alertSeverity=8)(OCTET STRING alertTimeStamp=2023-02-15 20:55:34.911681272 UTC)(OCTET STRING alertDescription=Fault detected in LCD module)
     <INFO> 15-Feb-2023::15:55:38.088 appliance-1 confd[126]: snmp snmpv2-trap reqid=1413418272 10.255.0.144:161 (TimeTicks sysUpTime=545)(OBJECT IDENTIFIER snmpTrapOID=firmware-update-status)(OCTET STRING alertSource=lcd)(INTEGER alertEffect=2)(INTEGER alertSeverity=8)(OCTET STRING alertTimeStamp=2023-02-15 20:55:38.055131188 UTC)(OCTET STRING alertDescription=Firmware update is running for lcd app)
     <INFO> 15-Feb-2023::15:55:57.476 appliance-1 confd[126]: snmp snmpv2-trap reqid=1413418298 10.255.0.144:161 (TimeTicks sysUpTime=2484)(OBJECT IDENTIFIER snmpTrapOID=lcd-fault)(OCTET STRING alertSource=lcd)(INTEGER alertEffect=1)(INTEGER alertSeverity=3)(OCTET STRING alertTimeStamp=2023-02-15 20:55:57.472258315 UTC)(OCTET STRING alertDescription=Fault detected in LCD module)